-The Carabinieri Hall with stucco and ceiling frescoes
+The Carabinieri Hall

 Ever since the time of Wolf Dietrich, entrance was through the Carabinieri Hall, an impressive stateroom used for ceremonies and festivities that also gave access to the adjoining living and administrative quarters.
 The route which ambassadors, statesmen and diplomats were required to take by Baroque ceremonial prior to an audience with the prince-archbishop led them through the Knights Hall to the Council Chamber, then passing through the Antechamber to the Audience Hall, the magnificent highlight.
 Only a few select guests were ever allowed access to the private area of the princely apartments adjacent to the study (Retirade).
 The order of these rooms was essentially laid down by the French suite of rooms for princely ritual and regulated by ‘chamber ordinances’.

 Subsequent prince-archbishops continued to improve the magnificent décor of the Residenz.
 Therefore, the decoration of the Carabinieri Hall with stucco and ceiling frescoes dates from the time of Prince-archbishop Johann Ernst Graf von Thun.
 The stucco was executed by Francesco and Carlo Antonio Brenno and Antonio Carabelli, and the ceiling frescoes by Johann Michael Rottmayr.

 Ceiling fresco by Rottmayr: Neptun calms the winds